t-weathers/GoBabyGo-Mobile/README.md

 # GoBabyGo-Mobile #
-OSU Capstone Go Baby Go mobile app
-Evie May, Aishwarya Vellanki, Thomas Weathers, Christien Hotchkiss, Nicholas Van Domelen estimated completion: June 2021
+Oregon State Univeristy Capstone Go Baby Go mobile app Evie May, Aishwarya Vellanki, Thomas Weathers, Christien Hotchkiss, Nicholas Van Domelen estimated completion: June 2021

-to start running the API run:
-python app.py

-The rest of the code can be compiled and ran in android studio or xcode once API is running.

 ## Background ##
 GoBabyGo is a nonprofit who helps provide alternative powered mobility devices (in the form of modified toy ride-on-cars) to children with disabilities.
 This app aims to We aim to improve the communication and socialization between members and families involved with GoBabyGo and provide a central organized location of information for GoBabyGo with the development of an IOS mobile application.
 An IOS mobile application will allow clinicians, administrators, therapists, families, and prospective researchers to access the larger GoBabyGo community for improved use of the modified ride-on-cars, improved interaction among families and clinicians, and easily accessible information and research.
 This could include ideas from clinicians and other families to improve consistent use of the vehicles, ideas to improve use of the modified ride-on-cars in difficult environments, and many more.
 This project utilizes Flutter for Front-end development and Google Firebase for the backend and databse.